Sunny3189/magnificent-thyme-2d83d/src/pages/blog/post-5.md

   - Stackbit
   - Netlify
 image: images/1.jpg
-excerpt: 'We Provide taste of Indian spices, from North to south, from east to west.  '
+excerpt: 'We Provide taste of Indian spices, from North to South, from east to west.  '
 template: post
 ---